ihcsim/linkerd2-gitops/README.md

 git clone https://github.com/ihcsim/linkerd2-gitops.git
 ```

-Add a new remote endpoint to the *local repository* that points to the
+Add a new remote endpoint to the repository to point to the
 in-cluster Git server that will be created in the next section:

 ```sh